lwthompson2/UDPEvents/README.md

 The cycle time will usually be too quick to see in the TTL Display Panel or LFP viewer.
 But these events should be saved in the recorded data file with high timing precision -- perhaps receiving sample numbers that are 1 or 2 samples apart.

-Along with TTL event mesages above, the script will send 10 Text messages via UDP, which should also be saved in the data file.
+Along with TTL event mesages above, the script will send 10 text messages via UDP, which should also be saved in the data file.

 If all this happens, then it seems UDP Events is working for you!